 While the incidence is unknown, the dystrophy has been reported in eastern and western Europe, Taiwan, Japan, and Turkey.

-A long-term study of 33 families over a period of 18 years reveals that most morbidity derives from progressive corneal clouding, leading to glare and decreased vision in daylight.
+A long-term study of 34 families over a period of 18 years revealed that most morbidity derives from progressive corneal clouding, leading to glare and decreased vision in daylight.[3]

-Mean Snellen uncorrected visual acuity (UCVA) was between 20/25 and 20/30 in patients younger than 40 years and between 20/30 and 20/40 in patients aged 40 years or older.
-Nevertheless, while scotopic vision remained relatively good, increasing corneal opacification with age resulted in decreased scotopic vision.
+In this study, mean Snellen uncorrected visual acuity (UCVA) was between 20/25 and 20/30 in patients younger than 40 years and between 20/30 and 20/40 in patients aged 40 years or older.
+Scotopic vision remained relatively good until later in life, when corneal opacification increased.

-Although rare sporadic cases have been reported, SCCD is primarily an autosomal dominant disease, affecting both sexes with equal probability.
+Although rare sporadic cases have been reported, Schnyder corneal dystrophy is primarily an autosomal dominant disease, affecting both sexes with equal probability.

 The disease may appear as early as the first decade of life and slowly progresses with age.
 However, a diagnosis may be delayed until the fourth decade in patients with corneal opacification without crystalline deposits.